atulvarshneya/quantum-computing/blogs/Short Note 02 - Many-Worlds Intrepretation.md

 qubits are $0$.
 Branch 2: both qubits are $1$.
 There is no branch where qubit 0 is $0$ and qubit 1 is $1$, or vice versa.
 The branches are perfectly correlated.
-This correlation is not a signal or a causal influence --- it is simply the structure of the wavefunction.
+This correlation is not a signal or a causal influence, it is simply the structure of the wavefunction.

-# 5. Code Example --- Entanglement as Branch Correlation
+# Code Example: Entanglement as Branch Correlation

 Let us trace through the Bell state circuit step by step and watch the branch structure evolve in the statevector:

-*Code --- Building a Bell state, tracing branch evolution*
+*Code: Building a Bell state, tracing branch evolution*

 ```python
 import qckt